Parallel programming in .NET

 Both TPL and PLINQ rely on the ThreadPool threads.
 The System.Threading.ThreadPool

-At last, you can use the System.Threading.Thread class that represents a managed thread.
+At last, the System.Threading.Thread class represents a managed thread.

 1.3.
 Using threads and threading

-With .NET, you can write applications that perform multiple operations at the same time.
-Operations with the potential of holding up other operations can execute on separate threads, a process known as multithreading or free threading.
+With .NET, applications can be wrote that perform multiple operations at the same time.
+Operations with the potential of holding up other operations can execute on separate threads, a process that is known as multithreading or free threading.
 [2]

 1.3.1.
 Create and start a new thread